BrooksLeitner/BrooksLeitner.github.io/_pages/about.md

 Originally inspired by the fact that ultramarathon runners used cheeseburgers and M&Ms for fuel as I volunteered for their 100 mile races, I've come to appreciate the metabolic flexibility of both the body and the mind.
 I mean, is running for 20 hours straight more of a physical or mental feat?

+Now that you're thinking about it, is that same fuel going to both the muscles and the brain?